 WHAT HAPPENED AFTER THE BATHROOM WAS TORN OUT AGAIN

-The sad part is, we are the luckier ones in the bathroom renovation nightmares that people talk about online and in forums like Houzz and in Facebook groups.
-Tales of contractors leaving halfway through a job, leaky fixtures leading to water damage on the other floors of the house, tile jobs where things are cracking and botched and even contractors showing up a year later to demand payment to scared, elderly Senior Citizens, threatening them.
+The sad part is, we are the luckier ones in the bathroom renovation nightmare stories that people talk about online, and in forums like Houzz and in Facebook groups.
+Tales of contractors leaving halfway through a job, leaky fixtures leading to water damage on the other floors of the house, tile jobs where things are cracking and botched, and even contractors showing up a year later to demand payment to scared, elderly Senior Citizens, threatening them.

 You’d think in this day and age there would be a board overseeing the home renovation industry.
 But there isn’t.

-I’ve talked to many people in our town, including a couple that are living in a $50,000 disaster of a kitchen, that is falling apart and were told by their lawyers, the probability of getting their money back is slim to none.
+I’ve talked to many people in our town, including a couple that are living in a $50,000 disaster of a kitchen, that is falling apart, and were told by their lawyers, the probability of getting their money back is slim to none.
 Most courts won’t even take your case unless you’re into the hundreds of thousands of dollars.
-So the average person loses their ten, twenty, thirty thousand dollars and then wonder why they didn’t get into a trade like carpentry instead of a marketing job.
+So the average person loses their ten, twenty, thirty thousand dollars, and then wonder why they didn’t get into a career trade like carpentry, instead of a marketing job.
+That’s me.

 Financial issues aside, we were lucky enough to find (after a lot of searching and speaking to clients directly), several people – various specialty contractors – to help us out.
 I don’t want to name them in this post as I don’t want their names linked to this particular blog content when people search for them online, and be led to these images.
 Which absolutely do not speak or reflect their work.

 You can find who helped us in Part Two.